 A compromise or arrangement under the CCAA may include provision for the compromise of claims against directors, on the same basis as set out above with regard to proposals under the BIA.
-Recent decisions have also allowed the compromise of claims against third parties where it is deemed necessary to ensure the success of the reorganization.
-A CCAA plan may also involve reorganization or conversion of share capital pursuant to the Canada Business Corporations Act or the applicable provincial corporate statute.
+Recent decisions have also allowed the compromise of claims against third parties, where deemed necessary to the success of the reorganization.
+A CCAA plan may also involve reorganization or conversion of share capital pursuant to the Canada Business Corporations Act or applicable provincial corporate statute.

-The CCAA also allows for an out-of-the-ordinary-course sale of the debtor's business and assets without shareholder approval, but subject to approval of the court.
+The CCAA also allows for an out-of-the-ordinarycourse sale of the debtors' business and assets without shareholder approval, but subject to approval of the court.
 This might occur where a plan does not appear possible, or possible only with the proceeds of such sale.
-As in BIA proposal sales, vesting orders are regularly granted in conjunction with sale approvals in CCAA proceedings and reverse vesting orders may be granted in exceptional circumstances.
+As in BIA proposal sales, vesting orders are regularly granted in conjunction with sale approvals in CCAA proceedings.
+Socalled "reverse" vesting orders, where liabilities are transferred out of a CCAA company, are also gaining popularity.